ivanseed/google-foobar-help/challenges/doomsday_fuel/doomsday_fuel.md

 You can see that I have added a 100% chance that the __terminal states will transform into itself in the next evolution__.

+You may have noticed that we now have an Identity Matrix and a Zero matrix, and left with two sub matrix - one represents the probabilities of a non-terminal -> terminal and for a non-terminal -> non-terminal.

 ![Matrix Two](./assets/mat2.png "Matrix Two")

 * `I` - Identity Matrix